railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

    *Detail of a contact form for someone employed in several job posts*

-Partner management is found in the Open ERP base modules.
+Partner management is found in the OpenERP base modules.
 To manage partner relations you have to install the CRM modules.
 Then start by installing a CRM profile and configure the system to meet your needs.

 For this chapter you should start with a fresh database that includes demo data, using the :guilabel:`CRM profile` and no particular chart of accounts configured.
-Open ERP's modularity enables you to install only the CRM module if your requirements are limited to customer relationships.
+OpenERP's modularity enables you to install only the CRM module if your requirements are limited to customer relationships.

 .. figure:: images/crm_db_init.png